Why Keep Your Shopify Theme Updated

 • Audit your current theme for manual changes before updating.

-• Work with a web developer to extract and reapply your code safely.
+• Work with a professional web development team to extract and reapply your code safely.

 • Use Shopify's Online Store 2.0 features where possible, which better separate custom code from theme updates.